Samuel Sanford Shapiro

-Samuel Sanford Shapiro (born July 13, 1930) is an American statistician and engineer.
-He is a professor emeritus of statistics at Florida International University.
-He is known for his co-authorship of the Shapiro–Wilk test and the Shapiro–Francia test.
+Samuel Sanford Shapiro (July 13, 1930 – November 5, 2023) was an American statistician and engineer.
+He was a professor emeritus of statistics at Florida International University.
+He was known for his co-authorship of the Shapiro–Wilk test and the Shapiro–Francia test.

 A native of New York City, Shapiro graduated from City College of New York with a degree in statistics in 1952, and took an MS in industrial engineering at Columbia University in 1954.
 He briefly served as a statistician in the US Army Chemical Corps, before earning a MS (1960) and PhD (1963) in statistics at Rutgers University.
 In 1972 he joined the faculty at Florida International University.

 In 1987 he was elected a Fellow of the American Statistical Association.

+Shapiro died on November 5, 2023, at the age of 93.